-Your bouquets bring your customers joy, but that doesn’t make you immune to risks – including customer lawsuits.
-Safeguard your flower shop with affordable insurance that covers inventory loss, legal costs, and more.
+Your bouquets bring your customers joy, but that doesn’t make you immune to risks.
+A customer could slip in a puddle and get injured, or a storm could break a window.
+Safeguard your flower shop with affordable insurance that covers lawsuits, property damage, medical bills, and costly accidents.

-These policies cover the most common risks faced by flower shops.
+These insurance policies cover the most common risks faced by florists.

-A BOP bundles general liability insurance and commercial property insurance in one plan.
-It's often the most cost-effective type of business insurance for florists.
+A BOP bundles general liability coverage and commercial property insurance in one plan.
+It's often the most cost-effective type of business insurance for floral shops.

 Most states require workers' comp for flower shops that have employees.
-It also protects sole proprietors from work injury costs that health insurance might deny.
+It also protects sole proprietors from work-related injury costs that health insurance might deny.

-This policy helps flower stores survive data breaches and cyberattacks.
-It's recommended for any shop that handles credit card numbers or other sensitive information.
+This policy helps small business owners survive data breaches and cyberattacks.
+It's recommended for any florist that handles credit cards or other sensitive information.

 Once a florist’s policy limit is reached, umbrella insurance (or excess liability insurance) boosts coverage on general liability, commercial auto, or employer’s liability policies.

 Commercial auto insurance is usually required for business-owned vehicles.
-It covers the costs of accidents involving a florist’s delivery van or other vehicle.
+It covers financial losses when a florist’s delivery van or other vehicle gets into an accident.